kubedb/docs/docs/guides/mariadb/clustering/mariadb-replication/index.md

 MariaDB [(none)]>
 ```

-We are successfully connected as the `testuser` user.
-Let's run some read/write query on this connection.
+We have successfully connected as the `testuser` user.
+Let's execute some read and write queries using this connection.

 ```bash
 MariaDB [(none)]> show databases;